hiromo/Sublime-DOS-ish-ColorScheme/README.md

 Sublime-DOS-ish-ColorScheme
 ===========================

 Sublime DOS-ish ColorScheme is a simple color scheme for Sublime Text.
-Readble, Black background, All the comments are clearly green.
+Readable, Black background, All the comments are clearly green.
 It is quite nostalgic reminder of halcyon days in calm.